redanaku667/redanaku667.github.io/README.md

 # Social Media

-You can find the only currently maintained social media on Tumblr, @redanaku667.
+You can find the only currently maintained social media account on Tumblr, @redanaku667.

 **NOTE: Her Twitter Page (@redanaku667), although official, is no longer maintained**